BainbridgeArtisanResourceNetwork/Mark4_printer/Fusion360_model/README.md

 **Next steps with the model:**

-- Add most belt segments (I'll skip the ones that get longer and shorter as the bridge moves).
 - Add 4080 posts  and base plate.
 - I also plan to look at a different mounting scheme for the bridge that would shorten all of the standoffs in the design.
 Might not be worth the effort, but something I want to look at.